KhrulkovV/tt-pytorch/README.md

 You may install `PyTorch` using any suggested method for your environment [here](https://pytorch.org/get-started/locally/).

-Also, after cloning the repo, you can run  ``setup.py install`` in the command line to install the required packages.
+Also, after cloning the repo, you can run  ``python setup.py install`` in the command line to install the required packages.

 ### Setting up experiments